 The names of the Directors who have held office during the financial year, together with details of Directors' remuneration, are set out in the Director's Report.

-Apart from the details disclosed below, no Director has entered into a material contract with the Company since the end of the previous financial period.
+No Director has entered into a new material contract with the Company since the end of the previous financial period.
+Details of existing contracts are disclosed below: